ElixirWithLove/policies/citizen_code_of_conduct.md

 # Citizen Code of Conduct

-## 1. Purpose

-Elixir with Love has one goal: to foster an inclusive and educational community for the largest and most diverse possible participants.
-Because of that one goal, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
+**Elixir with Love has one goal:** to foster an inclusive and educational Elixir community for the largest and most diverse possible participants.
+We are dedicated in no uncertain terms to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

 This code of conduct is therefore much more than a obligatory safety net; it is a foundation for the community we hope to set forward.
 It outlines our expectations for all those who participate in this community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in Elixir with Love to help us create safe and positive experiences for everyone.
+We cheer on Elixir with Love participants to help us create safe and positive experiences for everyone.

-## 2. Open [Source/Culture/Tech] Citizenship
+## 1. Open [Source/Culture/Tech] Citizenship

 An important aim of this Code of Conduct is to increase open [source/culture/tech] citizenship by encouraging participants to recognize, strengthen, and take ownership of the relationships between our actions and their effects on our community.